American Rescue Plan Act provides billions in relief to state and local governments

-The American Rescue Plan Act of 2021 (ARPA) provides funding for many different government entities, including state, county and city governments.
+The American Rescue Plan Act of 2021 (ARPA) provides funding for many different government entities, including tribal, state, county and city governments.

 As we said in our previous article, the ARPA’s goals include reducing child poverty, feeding the hungry, sustaining public transit, allowing schools to reopen, helping to fix income inequality, and repairing state and local government finances.